mrwweb/post-type-archive-descriptions/readme.txt

 * Want a way to edit the blog page?
 [Leave your feedback!](https://github.com/mrwweb/post-type-archive-descriptions/issues/22)

 == Upgrade Notice ==
-= 1.3.1 =
+= 1.4.0 =
 Tested up to WP 6.0.
-Restore missing "Edit Description" buttons in admin bar.
+Restore missing "Edit Description" buttons in admin bar and description on The Events Calendar calendar page.